stitchdata/docs/_database-integrations/other/ssh-for-amazon-web-services.md

       - title: "Configure the EC2 instance"
         anchor: "configure-ec2-instance"
         content: |
-          The first part of creating a bastion in your VPC is configuring the instance.
+          The first part of creating an SSH server in your VPC is configuring the instance.

           1. Navigate to the VPC Management Console in AWS.
 If you use the **Services** menu (top left corner), click the **VPC** option under the **Networking & Content Delivery** section.
           2. On the VPC Dashboard, click the **Launch EC2 Instances** button.